Dervisevic/diversity-push/README.md

 ## Todo/Improvments
 * Remove automatic patch, must specify what you want to update
+* Add something like [commander](https://github.com/tj/commander.js), so it can provide help and take more robust arguments.
+* Arguments to do sub tasks as well.
+Something like only modify diversity.json etc. Will open up for more workflows.
-* Do a git pull or something to avoid conflicts
+* Do a git pull or something to avoid conflicts.
-* Provide usage when no argument is submitted.